Viator Reservation System API (1.0)

 Amend a booking

-Booking amendments utilize the booking amendment API.
+Booking amendments utilize the Booking Amendment API.
 Booking amendments are triggered only for previously confirmed bookings.

 Cancel a booking

-Booking cancellations utilize the booking cancellation API.
+Booking cancellations utilize the Booking Cancellation API.
 Booking cancellations are only ever triggered for previously confirmed bookings.

 Webservice architecture